 arrangement whereby the parties that have joint

-control of the arrangement have rights to the
+control of the arrangement have rights to the assets,

-assets, and obligations for the liabilities, relating
+and obligations for the liabilities, relating to the

-arrangements, in its separate financial statements,
+in its separate financial statements, the Company

-the Company being a joint operator has recognised
+being a joint operator has recognised its share of the

-expenses of these joint operations incurred jointly
+assets, liabilities, income and expenses of these joint

-with the other partners, along with its share of
+operations incurred jointly with the other partners,

-income from the sale of the output and any assets,
+along with its share of income from the sale of the

-liabilities and expenses that it has incurred in
+output and any assets, liabilities and expenses that

-relation to the joint operation.
+it has incurred in relation to the joint operation.

 Although not required by Ind AS, the Company has

-provided in note 47 additional information of Tata
+provided in Note 47 additional information of Tata

-Motors Limited on a standalone basis excluding its
+Vehicles Limited) on a standalone basis excluding

-interest in its Joint Operation viz.
+its interest in its Joint Operation viz.
 Tata Cummins

 Private Limited (including its subsidiary company).